hesthub/iac/osx/blog-part2.md

 ```

-So now when we set our new localHostName, a dns cache flush will be triggerd, making sure we dont run into any strange behaviours with old cached names.
-Great, now we can be sure our machine will show up with our new name on our network.

-Using handlers created a flow that ensures that dependent tasks are executed only when necessary, and only once all pre-requisitets are completed, making our playbooks more efficent and reliable.
+The use of handlers in our playbook allows us to create a more clear workflow, making sure that we only execute tasks when neccessary, and only when all pre-requesites have been completed.

-We can also reuse the same handlers for mutiple tasks, allowing for a more DRY approach to our playbooks.
+Handlers can also be reused for multiple tasks, allowing us to build our playbooks in a more DRY approach.

 ### the files and the templates

-Now we have our tasks, their handler and our variables setup, lets add some files into the mix.
+Now that we have our tasks, handlers, and variables set up, let's add some files into the mix.

-In Ansible, files are mainly manged using the modules "copy" and "template". for simple files that doesn't need any host-dependant data, we can move the files as is using the "copy" module.

-But when it comes to dynamic files, here is where the "template" module shines.
+In Ansible, files are mainly managed using the "copy" and "template" modules.
+For simple files that don't need any host-dependent data, we can move the files as they are using the "copy" module.
+But when it comes to dynamic files, the "template" module shines.

-This module lets us create a new file based on a existing template, which can contain variables, loops, conditional logic and more.
+This module lets us create a new file based on a existing template, that contains variables, loops, conditional logic and more.
-So we can use this to apply dynamic configuration to our setup, so if we start to run into more complex infrastrucutre, or if we are using a base setup for multiple machines, templating the config is a great way to reuse basic config and sprinkle customizations on top, and allows for a seperation of concern regarding config logic and config data.
+We can use this to apply dynamic configuration to our setup, so if we start to run into more complex infrastrucutre, or if we are using one playbook for multiple machines, templating the config is a great way to reuse basic config and sprinkle customizations on top, and allows for a seperation of concern regarding config logic and config data.

-These templates are written in an templating engine for Python called jinja2 https://github.com/pallets/jinja/
+The "template" module uses the Jinja2 templating engine, which is a general templating engine for Python. https://github.com/pallets/jinja/

-Lets look at a quick example of how a template might look, take a zshrc file for instance and lets template it.
+Here's a quick example of how a template might look.
+Consider a "zshrc" file, and let's template it.

 > roles/terminal/templates/zsh.j2